United States men's national soccer team: 2000s

 After winning the 2007 Gold Cup against Mexico, the USMNT qualified for the 2009 Confederations Cup.
-The U.S. shocked the soccer world by defeating top-ranked Spain, who were on a 35-game undefeated streak, 2–0.
+The U.S. defeated top-ranked Spain, who were on a 35-game undefeated streak, 2–0.
+BBC Sport journalist Saj Chowdhury referred to the victory as "one of the biggest upsets in world football."
 With the win, the United States advanced to its first-ever final in a men's FIFA tournament.
 The team lost 3–2 to Brazil after leading 2–0 at half-time.
 Hosting the 2009 Gold Cup, the United States was beaten by Mexico 5–0 in the final; this defeat broke the U.S. team's 58-match home unbeaten streak against CONCACAF opponents, and was the first home loss to Mexico since 1999 and their first home loss in a competitive match since 1998.

 In the fourth round of the 2010 World Cup qualification, Jozy Altidore became the youngest U.S. player to score a hat-trick, in a 3–0 victory over Trinidad and Tobago.
 On October 10, 2009, the U.S. secured qualification to the 2010 World Cup with a 3–2 win over Honduras.
 Four days later, the U.S. finished in first place in the final round of qualification with a 2–2 tie against Costa Rica.